Plant and Tree Care

 Once trimming is complete, nutrients can be added to help the plants succeed through the fall and upcoming Texas winter.

-If you are looking for something to use multiple times a year, Moon Valleyʼs Super Charged Moon Juice is a liquid fertilizer that helps maintain your trees and plants through the heat and cold.
+If you are looking for something to use multiple times a year, Moon Valleyʼs Super Charged Moon Juice is a liquid supplement that stimulates the root system.
+This can help maintain your trees and plants through the heat and cold.
 It will also help keep the plants safe from disease year-round.

 Our Moon Valleyʼs Moon Dust is a fertilizer with the perfect blend of Nitrogen, Phosphorus, and Potassium.
 This mix of nutrients is safe and great to use on almost any plant found in your yard to ensure proper care.